Celebrating 29 Years

-SCFG focuses on girls and young women from groups underrepresented in STEM by income, race and/or first generation college-bound.
+SCFG focuses on girls and gender-expansive youth from groups underrepresented in STEM by income, race and/or first generation college-bound.

 SCFG participants stay interested in science through high school, select more challenging math and science courses and are aware of STEM career possibilities because of SCFG.

-STEM needs to be where kids are — schools and community centers, after-school, and on weekends — and introduced at a young age when they are most curious.
+STEM needs to be where kids are — schools, community centers, and at home, after-school and on weekends — and introduced at a young age when they are most curious.

 Community Service Recognition Award

 Leadership Award in STEM Education

 Awarded to Executive Director by Mass High Tech

 Nonprofit of the Year